filipefigcorreia/guidelines-for-thesis-writing/README.md

 The thesis defense marks the culmination of all the work you’ve done during a relevant chapter of your life, and it deserves to be honored properly.
 Therefore, it's not surprising that some people will easily get caught in anxiety.
 Do your best to prepare well, but don't forget to face the moment as a celebration of everything you’ve achieved.

 A few aspects of *preparing well* are:
-* Sticking religiously to the time you have to present your work.
+* Stick religiously to the time you have to present your work.
 This usually means training, training, training, and training again to get the time right.
 It's much preferable to finish a couple of minutes early than it is to finish a couple of minutes late.
-* Anticipating possible questions of jury members, and incorporating them in the presentation
+* Anticipate possible questions of jury members, and incorporating them in the presentation
 * Doing a final dry-run with your supervisor(s) and extended research team, if there is one, and listening to their feedback.